Piggy bank from plastic bottles

 I am busy making a plastic money box which is being sprayed with chalkboard paint, and on this one you can see better how the lid fits on top.
 The piggy bank is made in a similar way to the tea, coffee and sugar canisters, but the lid sits on the outside rather than on the inside.

 Start off by cutting the plastic bottles with a sharp craft knife and then use a sharp pair of scissors to trim them down to the required size.
-I am sure there are still many ways to repurpose plastic bottles like these into other useful items, and if you come up with any ideas, please drop me a line with your project.
+I am sure there are still many ways to repurpose plastic bottles like these into other useful items.